There are 3 categories of work authorisation:

 UK passport holders

-UK passport holder that lived in an EU country before Brexit was implemented on 1 Jan 2021 don’t require visa sponsorship.
+UK passport holders that lived in an EU country before Brexit was implemented on 1 Jan 2021 don’t require visa sponsorship.

 Authorised to work with restrictions